bismuthfoundation/Bismuth-FAQ/Exchanges/How_to_Implement.md

 ## Python

 BIS needs python 3.6+ and a few dependencies.
 It comes with classic requirements.txt files.
-- it's config is a config.txt in its dir.
+- its config is a config.txt in its dir.
-- it's chain data is several sqlite db in it's static subdirectory
+- its chain data is several sqlite db in it's static subdirectory
 - it can use an on disk mempool.db in its directory

 ## BIS is no BTC clone